International Association of Security Awareness Professionals

 IASAP provides a members-only sharing platform where security awareness professionals engage in lively, year-round exchange: Q&A with immediate feedback, member polls, guest speaker webinars, members-only teleconferences.
 Because only fee-paying members who have signed an NDA may access the site, members feel comfortable posting program resources -- many available to other members for re-branding.

-Agenda topics at in-person meetings are member-driven and include the following:
+Agenda topics at in-person meetings are decided by the attendees themselves.
+Past topics include:

 - Measuring the effectiveness of your program